8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 The Holy List

-Sunrises are a reward to early birds.
+Sunrises are a reward to early birds

-Immediately after, watch how the sun begins to light up Playa Ancha, the peninsula-like hill at Valparaíso's northwest tip, starting from the hilltop downwards.
+Simultaneously watch how the sun begins to light up Playa Ancha, the peninsula-like hill at Valparaíso's northwest tip, starting from the hilltop downwards.

 Happy Perro Tour travelers by Valparaíso mural in Polanco Hill